9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 ## Initializing the GUI

 Our first steps are going to involve initializing the GUI for our program.
-For reasons that we\'ll explain in [the section called \"Using Cabal\"](23-gui-programming-with-gtk2hs.org::*Using Cabal) file called `PodLocalMain.hs` that loads `PodMain` and passes to it the path to `podresources.glade`, the XML file saved by Glade that gives the information about our GUI widgets.
+For reasons that we'll explain in [the section called "Using Cabal"](23-gui-programming-with-gtk2hs.org::*Using Cabal) file called `PodLocalMain.hs` that loads `PodMain` and passes to it the path to `podresources.glade`, the XML file saved by Glade that gives the information about our GUI widgets.